Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 These decaf K-cups work in all modern machines and come in boxes of 24 or 48.
 Compared to other K-cups, these come packed with more ground coffee, which translates to a bolder, more robust cup of coffee.

 Unfortunately, it’s not clear what process is used to remove the caffeine from the coffee beans.
-But I suspect a chemical process is used, such as methylene chloride or ethyl acetate.
+However, I suspect a chemical process is used, such as methylene chloride or ethyl acetate.

 When it comes to taste, you can expect complex, rich, intense flavors often associated with regular dark roast coffee.
 This coffee pairs well with milk or even better with a splash of cream; the subtle natural sweetness of milk balances the rich dark roast.